junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas's blade fans the air, making him almost lose his balance and stumble down the stairs.
 But Cas straightens himself quickly, dashing back to Dean.

-Dean's moves are slowing down drastically, only his fingers faintly pressed on the pool wall, still trying to push himself out of the water.
-Only small bubbles float to the surface near his head now.
+Dean's moves are slowing down drastically, only his fingers faintly pressed against the fountain base, still trying to push himself out of the water.
+Only small bubbles float to the surface near his head once or twice every now and then now.

-Cas holds Dean's head with all his force, but even with all his angel strength, he can't pull Dean out of the water.
-Whatever spell Metatron is using, it's stronger than him.
+Cas jumps into the pool, kneeling beside Dean, holding his head with both his hands, but even pulling with all his angelic strength, Cas can't pull him out of the water.

+Dean's move slows down even more.
+His arms fall slack at the bottom of the pool.
+Not any more bubbles.

+"Dean!
+DEAN!!"
+Cas yells his name, shaking his shoulder.
+He tries so desperately, trying to putting his arms under the human's body, using his own body's weight to pull him up.
+But whatever spell Metatron is using, it's stronger than him.

+It's like Dean's head and body is welded to the bottom of the water.
+There is nothing he can do to pull him out.

+"NO!!"
+Cas growls.
+The sound comes out a mixture of the low human pitch and high angel scream, almost like a wild creature's howl.
+He's desperate.

 Dean is drowning.